 Extreme weather or other emergency conditions may cause school to be canceled or to operate on a different schedule than usual.
-If a decision is made to cancel school or to change the starting time or to dismiss early due to extreme weather or other emergency conditions, the following radio and TV stations will be asked to announce the decision:
+If a decision is made to cancel school or to change the starting time or to dismiss early due to extreme weather or other emergency conditions, notification will be posted on our Facebook page and school website.
+In addition, the following radio and TV stations will be asked to announce the decision:

-Radio: Television: A Wall

-KCMX KBOY KMED KCNA/KROG/KRTA KDRV(12)

-KSOR KTMT KRRM KLDR/KAJO KOBI(5) 110

-KAKT KYJC KZZE KTVL(10)

-KAPL KDOV KRWQ KMVU(26)
+Radio:Television:KCMX KBOY KMED KCNA/KROG/KRTAKDRV(12)KSOR KTMT KRRM KLDR/KAJOKOBI(5)KAKT KYJC KZZEKTVL(10)KAPL KDOV KRWQKMVU(26)